Yuteoctober/wins95Portfolio/README.md

 React Project:
   - inspred by other web windows 95 portfolio including actual windows 95
-  - everything built by me from scratch (using CSS)
+  - everything built by me from scratch (No style component!)

 Functionality (imitaing windows 95 functionality)
   - Drag and Drop